redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### `drop_on`

-A list of status codes whereby the attempt should be considered failed but retries should not be attempted.
+A list of status codes whereby the request should be considered to have failed but retries should not be attempted.
+This is useful for preventing wasted retries for requests that will never succeed.
+Note that with these status codes the _request_ is dropped, but _message_ that caused the request will not be dropped.

 Type: `array`